gryc-inra/gryc-website/README.md

 2. Next command, must be execute in the container, execute it to go in the PHP container:
     ```bash
-    docker exec -it CONTAINER-NAME-php bash
+    docker exec -it grycii-php bash
     ```

 3. Install Vendors
     ```bash
     composer install